wspace/hapyli/tutorial/functions.md

 ## Inline Functions

 Due to the nature of the Whitespace virtual machine, ordinary function calls are extremely inefficient.
-For each "call" instruction in your program, Whitespace will search through every instruction in the entire program to find the appropriate label to jump to.
+For each `call` instruction in your program, Whitespace will search through every instruction in the entire program to find the appropriate label to jump to.
 To avoid this overhead, you may define functions to be inlined.
-Calls to inlined functions do not emit a "call" instruction, but are instead replaced by a copy of the entire function's body.
+Calls to inlined functions do not emit a `call` instruction, but are instead replaced by a copy of the entire function's body.
 The only restriction is that inlined functions cannot be recursive.